monero-ecosystem/promo-video/stealth_addresses.md

 When Alice sends Monero to Bob, Alice’s wallet will use Bob’s public view key and public spend key as well as some random data to generate a unique one-time public key for Bob’s new output.
 Everyone can see the one-time public key on the blockchain, but only Alice and Bob know about the transaction.
 The output is created in such a way that Bob is able to locate the output destined for him by scanning the blockchain with his wallet’s private view key.
-Once the output is detected and retrieved by Bob’s wallet, he would be able to calculate a one-time private key and spend the output with his wallet’s private spend key.
+Once the output is detected and retrieved by Bob’s wallet, he would be able to calculate a one-time private key that corresponds with the one-time public key and spend the relevant output with his wallet’s private spend key.
 This whole process occurs without ever having Bob’s wallet address publically linked to any transaction.

 ## 5) - Tie-in to ring signatures